 The Studio Art minor is a popular option for non-art majors.
 Students must complete 18 hours of course credit in Studio Art, including two surveys of western art history courses.

-- Exhibited in several national juried exhibitions
+- Exhibit in several national juried exhibitions

-- Works in museum acquisitions
+- Work in museum acquisitions

-- Been recognized in national art publications
+- Have been recognized in national art publications

-- Created sculpture commission work and won awards
+- Create commissioned work and win awards

 What are Converse Studio Art alumnae doing?